Stagecoach (1966 film): Reception

-Box Office
+Box office

 According to Fox records, the film needed to earn $6,300,000 in rentals to break even and made $6,950,000, meaning it made a profit.

 Critical

-Variety summed it up as: "New version of “Stagecoach” is loaded with b.o. appeal.
+Variety summed it up as: "New version of "Stagecoach" is loaded with b.o. appeal.
 Ten stars repping a wide spectrum of audience interest, an absorbing script about diverse characters thrown together by fate, plus fine direction and performances are all wrapped up in a handsomely mounted Martin Rackin production...Crosby projects eloquently the jaded worldliness of a down-and-outer who still has not lost all self-respect.
-Much humor evolves from his running gag with Red Buttons, the preacher-dressed and mannered liquor salesman played earlier by the late Donald Meek."
+Much humor evolves from his running gag with Red Buttons, the preacher-dressed and -mannered liquor salesman played earlier by the late Donald Meek."

-The New York Times review included: "...The action fans may not be short-changed, but only a few of the principals achieve more than surface effects.
+The New York Times review included: "The action fans may not be short-changed, but only a few of the principals achieve more than surface effects.
 In a decided departure from the norm, Bing Crosby, as the unshaven, sodden surgeon, is casual, natural, glib and mildly funny.
-Mr. Heflin is authoritative and taciturn as the marshal intent on keeping his prisoner, the Ringo Kid, from being shot down by the savage Plummers, and Mr. Cord is properly hard, sinewy and determined as that vengeful lone cowhand...But “Stagecoach,” after all, is a horse opera, and the horses, the eye-catching scenery, those dependable hands, and superb sound and fury make it an enjoyable trip most of the way."
+Mr. Heflin is authoritative and taciturn as the marshal intent on keeping his prisoner, the Ringo Kid, from being shot down by the savage Plummers, and Mr. Cord is properly hard, sinewy and determined as that vengeful lone cowhand. [...]
+But "Stagecoach," after all, is a horse opera, and the horses, the eye-catching scenery, those dependable hands, and superb sound and fury make it an enjoyable trip most of the way."

-Quentin Tarantino is an admirer of the film saying it "can stand proudly alongside the John Ford version" adding that he particularly enjoyed the performances of Bing Crosby, Alex Cord and Mike Connors, as well as the direction of Gordon Douglas.
+Quentin Tarantino is an admirer of the film, saying it "can stand proudly alongside the John Ford version" and adding that he particularly enjoyed the performances of Bing Crosby, Alex Cord and Mike Connors, as well as the direction of Gordon Douglas.

+Filmink argued Cummings was better than Barton Churchill in the 1939 original.